 Learn more about what to expect during baby's first few weeks.

-Edward Hospital has several support groups to help you through this transition time, including Cradle Talk, Multiples support (online group), Breastfeeding Support and Nurturing Mom: A support group for postpartum depression.
+Edward Hospital has several support groups to help you through this transition time, including Cradle Talk, Breastfeeding Support, and Nurturing Mom: A support group for postpartum depression.
 Bring your baby and meet with other moms (and dads!) to share questions and suggestions.
 Learn about our support groups.

 For breastfeeding questions before your baby is born and after discharge, please call 630-527-3238 to make an appointment with a Board Certified Lactation Consultant.

 Share details of your pregnancy and news of your delivery with family and friends by creating your own web page.
 You can do this in the privacy of your own home, or use our kiosks located throughout the hospital.
 Click here to learn more.

 The birth of a child is a momentous occasion.
 Through the Edward Hospital Cradle Club, you can commemorate your baby's arrival with a keepsake footprint medallion.
 Your baby's footprint will be etched on a beautiful silver-tone medallion and displayed on the Cradle Club wall in the Women & Children's area of Edward Hospital through your baby's first birthday.
 Your baby's name and date of birth will also appear on the medallion.

 You will also receive an etched almond-colored laminate footprint with your baby's name and date of birth encased in a beautiful brushed silver double frame, and an acrylic holiday ornament medallion with your little one's name, footprint and birthday.